Saturday, 11 November 2017

 In this first test, his great journey from Camelot, the Gawain-poet has already drawn us subtly into the mind of Gawain.
 More, he has drawn us into ourselves.
 As we question whether Gawain can survive we also now feel challenged.
 We feel cold, hungry and desperate – eager to find resolution.

 This is the power of the Gawain-poet and why he is so special.
-These few lines have given you a flavour of his mastery; the joy of the whole work awaits when publication comes in July!
+These few lines have given you a flavour of his mastery; the joy of the whole work is now available from a bookshop near you!